-My name is Aswath Damodaran and I teach corporate finance and valuation at the Stern School of Business at New York University.
-I describe myself as a teacher first, who also happens to love untangling the puzzles of corporate finance and valuation, and writing about my experiences.
-As a result of my activities, I happen to be at the intersection of three businesses, education, publishing and financial services, that are all big, inefficiently run and deserve to be disrupted.
+My name is Aswath Damodaran, and I teach corporate finance and valuation at the Stern School of Business at New York University.
+I am a teacher first, who also happens to love untangling the puzzles of corporate finance and valuation, and writing about my experiences.
+As a result, I am at the intersection of three businesses, education, publishing and financial services, that are all big, inefficiently run and deserve to be disrupted.
 I may not have the power to change the status quo in any of these businesses, but I can stir the pot, and this website is my attempt to do so.

 Broadly speaking, the website is broken down into four sections.
-The first, teaching, includes all of my classes, starting with the MBA classes that I teach at Stern and including the shorter (2 to 3-day) executive sessions I have on corporate finance and valuation.
-You will find not only the material for the classes (lecture notes, quizzes) but also webcasts of the classes that you can access on different forums.
-I also have classes specifically tailored to an online audience on valuation, corporate finance and investment philosophies.
+The first, teaching, includes all of my classes, starting with the MBA classes that I teach at Stern and including the shorter (2-day to 3-day) executive sessions I have on corporate finance and valuation.
+You will find not only the material for the classes (lecture notes, quizzes), but also webcasts of the classes that you can access on different platforms.
+I also have classes specifically tailored to an online audience on valuation, corporate finance and investment philosophies, as well as my quirky versions of accounting and statistics classes.
 The second, writing, includes links to almost everything I have written and continue to write, starting with my books and extending to my practitioner papers (on equity risk premiums, cash flows and other things valuation-related).
 The third, data, contains the annual updates that I provide on industry averages, for US and global companies, on both corporate finance and valuation metrics (including multiples).
 It is also where I provide my estimates of equity risk premiums and costs of capital.
 The fourth, tools, incorporates the spreadsheets that I have developed over time to value and analyze companies and short in-practice webcasts on how to analyze companies.

 Implied Equity Risk Premium Update

-Data: The latest overall data update was on January 5, 2017.
+Data: The latest overall data update was on January 8, 2021; my next one will be in January 2022.
+My country risk premiums also get updated midyear; my latest update was on July 2, 2021.
 Check under data for downloads and links, as well as archived data from prior years.

 Tools: Check under tools for additions to spreadsheets and webcast. uValue is available at the iTunes store.